archway-network/archway/CONTRIBUTING.md

 ```

 ### Commits & Commit Messages

+Commit Messages follow the same conventions as outlined above for PR Titles.

 Make smaller commits more often.
 This allows the commit log to tell the story of what has changed, and why.